In a car insurance

 'Satellite navigation is so much a part of modern driving that it makes sense to include it in the driving test,' says Peter.
 'This is a necessary skill for a candidate to demonstrate.
 By including it, you remove the influence of the examiner's voice and put more independence onto the driver.
 It also frees up the constraints of specific test routes.'

-Jackie agrees, saying that the sat nav section will put people's concentration to the test.
+Jackie agrees, and says the sat nav section will put people's concentration to the test.

-'This was trialled at some test centres,' Jackie reports.
+'This was trialled at some test centres,' she says.
 'Using a sat nav to get you places is what people do now and should be in the test.
 Listening to and following audible directions is key to this because it's important to keep your eyes on the road.'